-This chapter explains how to access a Moxa switch's various configuration, monitoring, and administration functions.
-These functions can be accessed by serial, Telnet command line, or web-based interface.
-The web-based interface is the most user-friendly way to configure a Moxa switch.
+This chapter explains how to access Moxa switch's various configuration, monitoring, and administration functions.
+These functions can be accessed by serial, Telnet, or web console.
+The web console is the most user-friendly way to configure Moxa switch.
 In this chapter, we use the web console interface to introduce the functions.